cicero0389/DutyLog/README.md

 "# DutyLog"
-Currently working on the admin section
+Currently dome with  the admin section but project on hold